 Your grade depends upon how well you write.
-All assignments need to follow the style sheet for this class.
+All assignments need to follow the style sheet for this class (if you have not done so yet, please download this document and read it).
 All writings reflect you and your ability (thus, plagiarism will be strongly punished).
 Make sure you are satisfied with your finished product.
 If you hand in hard copies, I will mark them up.
 This is good, for it gives you feedback with respect to your writing style.

 As a side note, there is a fundamental difference between speaking extemporaneously and writing.
 Writing allows you to edit your words until they truly reflect your intentions.
 Speaking extemporaneously does not offer such luxuries.
 Sometimes, you will say things in class that make no sense.
 (If you do that enough, you might get your own TV show.)
 The worst thing that I will do in that case is tell you that you are wrong.
 The world will not end.
 Flood waters will not rise.
 Locusts will not cover the Earth.
 Speaking in class trains you to think on your feet.
-However, your grades will come from what you write; it gives a much richer indication of your ability and your knowledge.
+However, your grades will come more from what you write; it gives a much richer indication of your ability and your knowledge.